Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - If the user is a super user they can:

 - Add a product
-- add a image for product
+- add a image for a product
 - Edit a product
 - Delete a Product